 Should you disclose these difficulties to your counterpart?
 On the one hand, conventional wisdom suggests that exposing your weakness will motivate the other party to try to take advantage of you.
 If you reveal to a customer that you are having difficulty staying afloat financially, for example, he could use this knowledge to try to extract severe concessions from you.
 On the other hand, your adverse circumstances could trigger the other party’s sympathy and inspire him to help you get a better deal.

-When vulnerability leads to success
+When dealing with difficult situations leads to success in negotiations

 In one of Shirako and colleagues’ experiments, pairs of MBA students engaged in a simulated negotiation of the sale of a gas station to an oil company.
 The simulation was set up such that the parties would be unable to reach a mutually beneficial agreement based on price alone: The service-station owner would need more money to cover expenses than the executive for the oil company was authorized to spend.
-But by sharing information—namely, that the service-station owner would need a job soon, and the oil executive was looking for skilled managers—the parties had the potential to create value and reach a mutually beneficial agreement.
+But by sharing information about dealing with difficult situations—namely, that the service-station owner would need a job soon, and the oil executive was looking for skilled managers—the parties had the potential to create value and reach a mutually beneficial agreement.
 Those playing the role of the service-station owner were also told that their spouse was suffering emotionally from working long hours at the station, information that those playing the oil executive did not have.

 In the study, some of those playing the role of the service-station owner chose to reveal the information about their spouse to their negotiating partner.
 Those who did were much more likely than those who did not to reach an integrative deal—that is, one that met both the buyer’s and the seller’s interests.
 By contrast, when participants did not reveal this information, the parties were much more likely to reach an impasse.
 In addition, when the service-station owner provided rational rather than emotional appeals, such as “I have a loyal customer base,” pairs were much less likely to find common ground.
 Sharing information about their vulnerability appeared to trigger the other side’s sympathy and motivated them to be more willing to try to reach a deal.